Matching Characteristics of Center of Mass, Hip Turn and Lead Knee at the Top of the Swing by Core Zone (WEB 5)

 If you go to minute 6:50 of this video, Sam describes how he starts his swing with a forward press of the body and then "everything goes together".

-Sam's description in this video of "everything goes together" is the sequencing of motion taught to all Interior Zone / Middle Core players.These images of Sam at the top of his swing show his lead knee pointed at the ball as is also his center of mass.
+Sam's description in this video of "everything goes together" is the sequencing of motion taught to all Interior Zone / Middle Core players.These images of Sam at the top of his swing show his lead knee pointed at the ball.
+His center of mass (COM) is over his pelvis.
 This sequencing of motion is what creates the lead knee and center of mass position.

 If you look carefully in this brief video of Sam Snead you will notice the bump of his trail knee toward the target as he starts his swing.

 What does that bump of the trail knee do?
 It sets Sam's body in a position to start the club back with his upper and lower core or, as he describes it, "everything goes together".
 Also, if you set up with an open hip line, bump that trail knee and stop, stand tall and check your hip line you will notice that your hips just squared.
-The subtleties of how great players squared their hips are numerous.
+The subtleties of how great players squared their hips outside their predictable 8 inch range are numerous.
 That information is covered in other Chapters from our monthly Zoom sessions.

 Ernie Els